Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 In this article

-Alcohol is one of the most common causes of liver cirrhosis.
-It’s second only to hepatitis C virus (HCV) infection, and it contributes to about a quarter of cases of liver cirrhosis.1
+If you have alcohol-related liver damage, you should stop drinking.11 Alcohol is one of the most common causes of liver cirrhosis.
+It’s second only to hepatitis C virus (HCV) infection, contributing to about a quarter of cases of liver cirrhosis.1

 Over 3 million people use BetterHelp.
 Their services are: